GRBaset/php-class-helper/README.md

 ## Idea

 This extension is inspired by sublime [php companion](https://github.com/erichard/SublimePHPCompanion) package.
-Hope you like this extension :)
+Hope you like this :)